emilk/drop-merge-sort/README.md

 With `N` elements in the list where `K` elements are out-of-order, Drop-Merge sort performs `O(N + K⋅log(K))` comparisons and use `O(K)` extra memory.

+Definition: X% of elements are in order if the [Longest Nondecreasing Subsequence](https://en.wikipedia.org/wiki/Longest_increasing_subsequence) contains X% of the elements.

 # Getting started with the crate
 Add this to `Cargo.toml`:
 ```